grnet/kamaki/docs/library/clients.rst

             my deleted folder/some old file.txt
             my deleted folder/removed by accident.png

 Quotas are applied at project level.
-Each project is registered to a project (by default, the personal/system project of the owner).
+Each container is registered to a project (by default, the personal/system project of the owner).
 Objects ("files") inherit the project policy of the container they are in.